 Cat Weight Loss Tips

-If your cat needs to lose some weight, your veterinarian can help you design a safe nutrition and exercise program, which may include:
+If your cat is tipping the scales, your veterinarian can help you start them on a safe diet and exercise routine, which may include:

-- Portion control: Make sure your cat is getting the right amount by measuring out their food.
-If you simply eyeball it, you may inadvertently be giving them too much to eat.
+- Portion control – Use a scale or at least a measuring cup to make sure your cat is getting the right amount of food.
+If you just eyeball it, you may be putting too much in their bowl.

-- Meal "hunting" – Rather than serving your cat a big meal in one location, hide portions in four or five different places around the house.
-This encourages their natural cat behaviors of hunting for their food and consuming multiple smaller meals.
-It also gives them more exercise since they have to move around the house to seek out their food.
+- Meal hunting – Rather than giving your cat one or two big meals in one spot every day, portion out their food into three or four servings and hide it around the house.
+This is a more natural way for them to eat since they are hunters who would typically eat smaller meals in the wild.
+It also gives them some exercise since they have to move around the house to find their food.

 Responsible Cat Ownership